Bluetooth is a wireless connectivity option that many of us are now familiar with.

 The 2 components communicate with one another through a wireless data connection.
 This connection acts as in principle like a phone line might for humans, except the communication is between 2 pieces of technology.

-So you are interested, which brushes have Bluetooth?
-Below is a list of current and past models that have had Bluetooth technology built into them.
-Click any of the links below to be taken to our review for the brush.
+This is a list of current and past models that have had Bluetooth technology built into them.

 As you can see from the list above there are quite few toothbrushes with Bluetooth built-in.
-This tech was available in select brushes 3 or 4 years ago, but it is only really since 2016/17 that it has begun to become more common and desired.
+This tech was available in select brushes nearly 10 years ago, but it is only really since 2016/17 that it has begun to become more common and desired.

 This is a very common question and a valid one.

-The primary reason for such is that the technology allows for a new and exciting way for users like you and I to get more information on how we brush.
+The primary reason for such is that technology allows for a new, exciting, engaging, and smarter way for users like you and me to get more information on how we brush.

-Whilst it depends on the brand and application there are too other features to the apps and what they can offer, from easily purchasing brush heads to getting personalized brushing journeys to help achieve your own goals.
+Whilst it depends on the brand and application, there are also other features to the apps.
+For example, many make it easy to purchase replacement brush heads and do offer personalized brushing journeys to help achieve your own goals.

 I don’t want Bluetooth on my toothbrush